pingcap/docs-cn/br/backup-and-restore-storages.md

 </div>
 <div label="Azure Blob Storage" value="azure">

+- Method 1: Specify the shared access signature

+    If you specify `account-name` and `sas-token` in the URI, the authentication is performed using the specified account name and shared access signature (SAS) token.
+Note that the SAS token contains the `&` character.
+You need to encode it as `%26` before appending it to the URI.
+You can also directly encode the entire `sas-token` using percent-encoding.

-- Method 1: Specify the access key
+- Method 2: Specify the access key

-    If you specify `account-name` and `account-key` in the URI, the authentication is performed using the specified access key and secret access key.
+    If you specify `account-name` and `account-key` in the URI, the authentication is performed using the specified account name and account key.
 Besides the method of specifying the key in the URI, BR can also read the key from the environment variable `$AZURE_STORAGE_KEY`.

-- Method 2: Use Azure AD for backup and restore
+- Method 3: Use Azure AD for backup and restore

     Configure the environment variables `$AZURE_CLIENT_ID`, `$AZURE_TENANT_ID`, and `$AZURE_CLIENT_SECRET` on the node where BR is running.